washingtonpost/ans-schema/docs/proposals/2019-07-12_Image_Focal_Point_Proposal.md

 ## Proposal
 We propose adding a focal point trait for use in images.
 The focal point is a single pixel position identified on an image will be stored by a set of two integer values: X and Y coordinates.
 The focal point field will appear in the top-level of image ANS.

-Parent documents can override an image's focal point.
-Gallery overrides will appear in the image's new `gallery_properties` property, which is only valid in the context of an Image ANS within a gallery.
-Story and thumbnail overrides will be done through referent_properties on the image.
+Parent documents can over-ride an image's focal point.
+Gallery over-rides will appear in the image's new `gallery_properties` property, which is valid only in the context of an Image ANS within a gallery.
+Story and thumbnail over-rides will be done through referent_properties on the image.

 ### ANS Structure
 Focal point values are X, Y coordinates that represent the visual 'center' of the image.
 When cropping/resizing images, renderers will use the focal point to find the center of the image.